Student Loan Options

 Student loan options for college are vast, and it can be hard for students to determine whether federal loans or private loans are right for them.
 In the end, it’s an intensely personal decision that depends heavily on the financial picture of the student, and that student’s personal preference regarding the funding for the educational experience.
 For some students, it’s just the first in many financial decisions they’ll make over the course of a lifetime.

 For some, the benefits of federal loans are so big that they simply can’t be ignored.
 It’s a good point, as many of these loans aren’t tied to a student’s credit report or financial health.
-Any student who applies is bound to get something, and some loans even come with assistance from federal coffers.
-These loans also come with a significant amount of protections, due to the work of legislators.
+In fact, all students who apply for federal student loans—and meet the borrowing criteria—are eligible, at the very least, for Unsubsidized Direct Loans.
 They can be combined, for example, and the debt can sometimes be discharged with specific types of work in specific places, like if you work as a public school teacher or in other social services.
 The loan payments can also be deferred, if students meet specific need requirements.
 These sorts of things are sometimes rare to find in private sector loans, but they are available in federal loans.

 Low interest rates have commonly been touted as a benefit of federal loans, and while it’s true that some years have seen federal loan rates dip far below the rates seen in the private sector, this may not always be the case and it might not be true for all students.
 Some private loans really do have good interest rates, and some allow students to lock in those low rates, so they might save a bundle on interest.
 Be sure to carefully compare your loan options, though, before taking out a loan, whether it’s federal or private.